ecohealthalliance/EpiTator/README.md

 The count annotator identifies counts, and case counts in particular.
 The count's value is extracted and parsed.
-Attributes such as whether the count refers to cases or deaths, or whether the value is approximate, are also extracted.
+Attributes such as whether the count refers to cases or deaths, or whether the value is approximate are also extracted.

 ### JVM-NLP Annotator